 - Use green power for electric vehicles: Use solar, wind, or other renewable energy as an electricity source to power your plug-in hybrid vehicle.

-- Keep your old one is reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car’s carbon footprint, so continuing to maintain an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
-The new one is shiny but you will need to come up with another reason to explain the purchase.
+- Keep your old one reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car’s carbon footprint, so maintaining an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
+The new one is shiny, but you will need to come up with another reason to explain the purchase.

 - Take it easy on the pedals: Avoid speeding, unnecessary acceleration, and hard braking.
 Take it easy instead, saving gas and money while making your driving style safer.
 Drive the speed limit, maintain a steady speed, and anticipate stops and starts so you can simply remove your foot from the gas pedal rather than continuing to accelerate and then braking hard.

 - Don’t idle: Turn off the engine if you’re stopping for more than just 10 seconds, as it wastes fuel.
-If you’ll be sitting for more than 10 seconds, idling will use more fuel than restarting.
-If course, if you’re sitting in traffic, this isn’t practical, but it’s important to keep in mind when parking, picking someone up, or even waiting in a drive thru line.
+If you are sitting for more than 10 seconds, idling will use more fuel than restarting.
+Of course, if you’re sitting in traffic, this isn’t practical, but it’s important to keep in mind when parking, picking someone up, or even waiting in a drive-thru line.